mattemoore/OutilFrancaisOral/README.md

 # French Audio to Text Project

 This project consists of two components:
-1. **AudioToText API**: A REST API service that converts French audio to text using OpenAI's Whisper API
+1. **API**: A REST API service that converts French audio to text using OpenAI's Whisper API
 2. **Web Application**: A simple web interface for recording audio and getting text transcriptions

 ## Quick Start